andreaszabari/Join-Meet-Us/android/README.md

 #### JitsiMeetViewListener

-`JitsiMeetViewListener` provides an interface apps can implement to listen to the state of the Jitsi Meet conference displayed in a `JitsiMeetView`.
+`JitsiMeetViewListener` provides an interface apps can implement to listen to the state of the Meet conference displayed in a `JitsiMeetView`.

 #### onConferenceJoined